hamppy-song/carepath/README.md

 It then fuses these signals with **Node2Vec topology features** and scores pairs using an **XGBoost-based stacking ensemble**.

+Across five biomedical knowledge graphs (MSI, PrimeKG, Hetionet, SuppKG, KEGG50k) and 18 baselines, CAREPath achieves the best overall **AUPRC**, including under the disease cold-start setting, with gains of up to **3.8%**.

 This repository includes code to:
 1) **Extract per-pair embeddings** (semantic path + mechanism context + Node2Vec)
 2) **Run prediction and evaluation** (CV with random/drug/disease splits)